manastalukdar/manastalukdar.github.io/blog/2023/03/18/software-engineering-architecture-decision-records/readme.md

 ### Consequences

 Discussion of problem mitigation.
-Tradeoffs and risks (including short-term and long-term) should also be covered.
+Tradeoffs and risks (including short-term and/or long-term) should also be covered.

 ### Alternatives